 In May 2018, we concluded the settlement of a business economic loss claim in which we will receive proceeds of \$7.4 million, net of legal fees.
 The cash proceeds will be received in equal installments in January 2019 and January 2020.
-During the second quarter of 2018, we recorded the present value of the proceeds of \$6.8 million as other income in our condensed consolidated statement of operations.
+During the second quarter of 2018, we recorded \$6.8 million, the present value of such proceeds, as other income in our condensed consolidated statement of operations.
 See Note 7: Contingencies for further discussion.